MauroDataMapper/docs/docs/rest-api/introduction.md

 resource-oriented URLs, accepts XML and JSON body content (or form-encoded parameters where applicable), and can return data in XML or JSON formats.
 Each call uses standard HTTP response codes, authentication, and verbs.

+---

 ## Requests

 To make a REST API request, you combine:

 * The HTTP method: `GET`, `POST`, `PUT`, `PATCH` or `DELETE`
 * The URL to the API service - for example `http://modelcatalogue.cs.ox.ac.uk/demo/api`
-* The URI to a resource to query, update or delete
+* The URL to a resource to query, update or delete
 * One or more [HTTP request headers](#http-request-headers), for example the identifier of any session token, or a request to save data back in XML or
-JSON format.
+JSON format

 Most calls may also require a JSON or XML body representing any new or updated data, or query parameters to filter or restrict the response.

+---

 ## HTTP request headers